weberdaniel/reactive-cpp/README.md

 password:admin

 Goto "Dashboards".
 Select the pre-configured "New Dashboard".
 There you can see the currently running number of actors in a simple widget.
-That will be extended soon.
+That will be extended soon, currently this is 5 child actors, 1 supervisor actor and the main application actor, which is a total of 7 actors:

 <img src="https://github.com/weberdaniel/supervisor-demo/raw/main/doc/images/example.png" width="30%" alt><br>

-The output shows how in the rest for one strategy supervisor restarts its children:
+The output shows how in the rest for one strategy supervisor restarts its children.
+You see that child worker 2 dies because of an std::bad_alloc exception.
+Then the rest_for_one strategy kicks in.
+The workers are killed from the end of the array (5 to 2) and then restarted in reverse order (2 to 5).

 <img src="https://github.com/weberdaniel/supervisor-demo/raw/main/doc/images/output.png" width="30%" alt><br>